elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

   * Formats like GenBank, DICOM-SB ([Sainz de Murieta, Bultelle and Kitney, 2016](https://pubmed.ncbi.nlm.nih.gov/26854090/)) or SBOL may be more applicable for instances where more information, such as functional annotation, would be useful to be shared.
   * SBOL 2.0 and higher allows more than just the genetics of a system to be captured and shared.
 Using SBOL allows interactions between components in the design to be specified, information about RNA and proteins can be included and the provenance of a design can also be captured.
 Experimental information relating to the test and build of a system can also be captured and shared.
 * SBOL data can be made using tools such as [Benchling](https://benchling.com) (SBOL1 only), [SBOL Designer](https://sboldesigner.github.io/) ([Zhang et al., 2017](https://pubmed.ncbi.nlm.nih.gov/28441476/)) and [ShortBOL](http://shortbol.org/) to name but a few.
 A more comprehensive list of SBOL tools can be found on the [sbolstandard](https://sbolstandard.org/) website.
-* More generally, The [Investigation/Study/Assay (ISA)](https://isa-specs.readthedocs.io/) model can be used in systems biology, life sciences, environmental and biomedical domains to structure research outputs.
+* More generally, the [Investigation/Study/Assay (ISA)](https://isa-specs.readthedocs.io/) model can be used in systems biology, life sciences, environmental and biomedical domains to structure research outputs.
 The [ISA-Tab](https://isa-specs.readthedocs.io/en/latest/isatab.html) format provides a framework for capturing these data in CSV files.
 * [Rightfield](https://rightfield.org.uk/download.html) provides a mechanism for capturing metadata using easy to use spreadsheets.

-#### (Meta)Data publication and sharing
+#### (Meta)data publication and sharing
 * Once the design is complete, you can share this information via a repository such as:
   * [iGEM Parts Registry](http://parts.igem.org/Main_Page)
   * [SynBioHub](https://synbiohub.org)